beshu-tech/readonlyrest-e2e-tests/README.md

 ## Troubleshooting

 Remember that most of the tests assume that ROR KBN is run with the Enterprise license.
-You have to configure it on your host as a variable `ROR_ACTIVATION_KEY`.
+You have to set it on your host as an [environment variable](https://www.baeldung.com/linux/bash-set-and-export#export-command-in-bash) `ROR_ACTIVATION_KEY`.
 You can obtain a trial activation key in the [Customer Portal](https://readonlyrest.com/customer) or use the developer one.